saa-ts-dacs/dacs/part_II/chapter_13/4_status.md

 00731cz

-(_The character_ c _in the fifth position of the leader of this MARC authority record indicates that it is a “corrected” record._)
+(_The character_ c _in the fifth position of the leader of this MARC authority record indicates that it is a "corrected" record._)

 **13.4.2** Alternately, record the current status of the record using the following terms: draft, finalized, revised, or obsolete.